ginjo/vue-helpers/README.md

 * Packages and sends all vue-related code to client.
 * Parses single-file-component.vue files.
 * Allows composing Vuejs components with your favorite Ruby templating system.
+* Allows multiple Vue root apps.
+* Allows customization/replacement of all boilerplate code.
+* Allows passing variables and data to the Vue root and component objects.
 * No backend Javascript engine needed.
-  The only dependency is Tilt (and Rack if you use the script-callback option).
+The only absolute dependency is Tilt.

 ## Installation